DeliGrasp: Inferring Object Properties with LLMs for Adaptive Grasp Policies

 Results

 We test DeliGrasp on a UR5 robot arm and a MAGPIE gripper looking top-down on a table with a palm-integrated Intel RealSense D-405 camera against a dataset of 12 delicate and deformable objects.
-We compare our method against 3 baselines: 1) a direct estimation baseline in which DeliGrasp directly estimates the parameters of the adaptive grasping algorithm, contact force, force gain, and aperture gain 2) a perception-informed baseline, where the gripper closes to an visually-determined object device-width 3) a traditional force-limited baseline, where the gripper closes until it cannot output any more force (set to 4 N)
+We compare our method against 5 baselines: 1) in-place adaptive grasping with 2N and 10N grasp force thresholds, 2) in-motion adaptive grasping with 0.5N and 1.5N initial force, 3) a direct estimation baseline in which DeliGrasp directly estimates the parameters of the adaptive grasping algorithm, contact force, force gain, and aperture gain, 4) a perception-informed baseline, where the gripper closes to an visually-determined object device-width, and 5) a traditional force-limited baseline, where the gripper closes until it cannot output any more force (set to 4 N).
+We also include two additional DeliGrasp configurations: 1) with PhysObjects finetuning and 2) with PhysObjects finetuning and chain-of-thought prompting.

-As shown below, DeliGrasp outperforms the baselines on 8/12 objects.
+As shown below, DeliGrasp performs equivalently or better than the baselines on 10/12 objects and outperforms the baselines outright on 5/12 objects.
 Where force-limited grasps deform objects, and visually-informed grasps slip, DeliGrasp is successfully picks up objects with minimal deformation.
 While the direct estimation baseline is closer in performance, we observe higher volatility in estimated parameters, due to a lack of common-sense physical grounding, and thus, lower reliability and interpretability.
+While the traditional adaptive grasping methods are more successful, particularly the "In Motion" strategy, traditional methods are not as versatile as DeliGrasp and are further dependent on their expert-tuned parameters for performance.
+"In Motion" and "In Place" strategies with lower force settings are more successful on lighter objects and the strategies with higher force settings are more successful on the heavier objects.
+And all traditional methods crush highly delicate and light objects like the raspberry.
+We conclude that it is the LLM's common sense reasoning that enables such a dynamic grasping range in object mass and stiffness.

 DeliGrasp failures are primarily slip failures, as the simple controller is not robust to non-linearly and/or highly compliant objects such as the bag of noodles, bag of rice, spray bottle, and stuffed animal.
 Deforming failures did not occur, despite occasional mass overestimations, because the applied force goalpoint, Fmin, is set to the estimated object's slip force rather than its maximum force.
 We show some of these failures below.